FLYERS-BRUINS' SERIES HISTORY: Current and Miscellaneous:

 October 13, 1968 -- In the season opener, Phil Esposito scored in the third period in Boston's 3-2 home win.
 Rosaire Paiement scored both goals and Bernie Parent made 39 saves in a defeat.
 Paiement's two goals would be his only two in 27 games that season.

 November 14, 1968 -- Gary Dornhoefer had two goals and twice fought Bobby Orr in Philly's 4-2 home win.
 Bernie Parent was a key as Philly held a 2-1 lead though outshot 29-14 after two periods; in the third, Philly owned a 13-4 shots advantage.
-Said Dornhoefer, who previously played for Boston, "It is the first time I have done that (score two goals) since I played my first pro year for Minneapolis.
-It is always good to do it against the team that cut you."
+Dornhoefer said, "It is the first time I have done that (score two goals) since I played my first pro year for Minneapolis.
+It is always good to do it against the team (Bruins) that cut you."
 Dornhoefer didn't score again until March, missing part of the time due to an injury suffered November 23 vs. Oakland.

-January 18, 1969 -- Ken Hodge scored in the opening minute of the third period to snap a 3-3 tie in Boston's 5-3 win in Philly.
+January 18, 1969 -- Ken Hodge's early third period goal snapped a 3-3 tie in Boston's 5-3 win in Philly.
 Gerry Cheevers and Doug Favell each made 35 saves.

 February 8, 1969 -- Boston scored four times in a span of 2:03 in the first period and won 6-5 at home.
 Phil Esposito was banished and eventually suspended two games for excessive contact with referee Bob Sloan.
 Esposito became irate after being called for slashing Larry Hale 3:04 into the third period and then, after verbally chastising the ref, was handed a 10-minute misconduct.
 According to Clarence Campbell, Esposito, who was fined $75.00, was suspended for landing a solid left-hand punch to the ref's shoulder.
 The suspension was handed to Esposito a few days later at a hearing in Montreal, when the Bruins played the Canadiens, but he was allowed to play in that game which led many in the Montreal media to say that he was shown favoritism.
 Ken Hodge scored twice in 40 seconds to give Boston a 2-1 lead en route to a 4-1 lead 5:31 into the game.
 Philly got within 4-3 then 6-5 after two periods.
 For the Flyers, Ed Van Impe (2-1-3), Jean Guy Gendron (0-3-3) and Andre Lacroix (2-0-2) led the offense.